 FCR is used to gauge the quality of customer service as well as the overall efficiency of the contact center’s operations.
 A low FCR rate has a significant impact on costs, customer churn, upsells and lifetime value, customer satisfaction and agent loyalty.

-The implementation of visual support in contact centers delivers an enhanced customer experience and provides a boost to profitability.
+The implementation of visual support in contact centers delivers an enhanced customer experience and boosts profitability.
 Resolving a customer’s issue the first time results in operational savings due to fewer calls and escalations, as well as improved revenues from decreased churn and increased Customer Life Value.

-Click here to download a practical approach to raising FCR with visual support and start delivering real trackable value.
+Click here to download a practical approach to raising FCR with visual support, and to start delivering real trackable value.

 Customer Service KPI #3